 The Dublin Screamer is a vertical drop from a launching capsule where the floor literally comes out from under the rider.
 The Emerald Plunge is an open-topped slide that has an even steeper drop and is arguably more fun.
 The last slide, the Shamrock Swirl, is a slide that shoots the participant out into a bowl shape and spins them around until the ride comes to an end.

-The waterpark has easily available parking near the entrance to the park.
-One thing that sets The Wave apart from other water parks are the bathrooms which are kept very clean and organized.
+The water park has easily available, free parking near the entrance to the park.
+One thing that sets The Wave apart from other water parks is the facilities are kept very clean and organized, despite the busy atmosphere.
 The bathrooms are very roomy and clean with lots of places to hang belongings.
+It can become crowded, especially when summer camps attend the park.
+Arrive after 4 pm if you’re looking for thinner crowds.

 What to bring to the Dublin Wave Waterpark